fusted2/Copy-Word-tables-to-Excel/README.md

 The _wordToExcel.py_ will copy the tables from _wordReport.docx_ to the _blankExcelReport.xlsx_ and save as _newExcelReport.xlsx_ (so that the original Excel template won't be messed up).

-# What I have tried and fail?
+# What I have tried and failed?

 - Format the text's color and the cell's color (Excel).
 - "Copy" the font and size of Word tables' content.